CommE2E/comm/docs/dev_environment.md

 </VirtualHost>
 ```

-Make sure to replace “ashoat” on the first line above with your macOS user.

-You’ll also want to make sure that Apache can read your new file.
+You’ll want to make sure that Apache can read your new file.

 ```
 sudo chmod 644 /private/etc/apache2/users/$USER.conf